OPERA-Cal-Val/opera-blog/content/disp-s1/_index.md

 weight: 1
 ---

-This is a way to informally discuss the OPERA DISP-S1 product and provide interactive visualizations.
+This blog is to discuss the OPERA DISP-S1 product and provide interactive visualizations.

 <p align="center">
   <img src="DISP-S1-Overview_Example.png" width="600"/>